digitalbazaar/ed25519-verification-key-2020/README.md

 things to keep in mind:

-* Instances of those key types still contain the same key material, the only thing that has changed from the 2018 suite to the 2020 is the way the public and private key material is serialized, when exporting.
+* Instances of those key types still contain the same key material, the only thing that has changed from the 2018 suite to the 2020 suite is the way the public and private key material is serialized when exporting.
 The 2018 suite key types serialize using the `publicKeyBase58` and `privateKeyBase58` properties, and the 2020 suite key (this repo) serializes using corresponding `publicKeyMultibase` and `privateKeyMultibase` property.
-* You can convert from the 2018 key type to the 2020 using the provided `Ed25519VerificationKey2020.fromEd25519VerificationKey2018()` method (see below).
+* You can convert from the 2018 key type to the 2020 key type using the provided `Ed25519VerificationKey2020.fromEd25519VerificationKey2018()` method (see below).
 * They `generate()` the same key material, given the same `seed` parameter.
 * Both the 2018 and 2020 keys produce and verify the same signatures.